oddnoc/silverstripe-versioned-dataobjects/README.md

 Silverstripe Versioned DataObjects
 ==================================

-Adds versioning capabilities to CMS for DataObjects
+Adds versioning capabilities to DataObjects not descended from SiteTree.